 Not convinced about the value of this book?
-Check out Good Read’s 263 ratings giving it just under 4 and a half stars.
+Check out Good Read’s 263 ratings giving it just under 4 and a half stars (out of 5).
 Also, check out the positive reviews on Amazon.
 WSS give it a solid 8.9/10.

 What are the best books for learning to mix audio?
 Without a doubt, the best books for beginners to learn mixing concepts and advanced techniques are ‘Mixing Audio’ by Roey Izhaki and ‘Mixing Secrets for the Small Studio’ by Mike Senior.
 ‘The Mixing Engineer’s Handbook’ by Bobby Owsinski is also a notable reference and handbook.
 For those interested in delving deeper into the science of audio should check out Bob Katz’s book ‘Mastering Audio the art and the science.’
 The section on the K-system is a must read.